 - The SAM Pelvic Sling II is a non-invasive, circumferential pelvic belt intended to stabilize pelvic fractures during transport to a definitive care facility.
-It is indicated for application by prehospital and medical professionals or trained personnel, to individuals who have, or are suspected of having, a pelvic ring fracture where hemorrhage might occur. - 2.
-Mechanism of injury consistent with possible pelvic fracture (Category Red Trauma) with physical exam findings such as: - a.
+It is indicated for application by prehospital and medical professionals or trained personnel, to individuals who have, or are suspected of having, a pelvic ring fracture where hemorrhage might occur. - For trauma red patients with a suspected pelvic fracture, apply the SAM Pelvic Sling only if the patient exhibits the following: - a.
 Abrasions and contusions around the pelvic area. - b.
 Hematoma above the inguinal ligament, to the scrotum, or the thigh. - c.
 Low back pain especially when pelvis is stressed - d.
-Bilateral hip pain that may radiate into the groin - 3.
-Mechanism of injury consistent with possible pelvic fracture with hemorrhagic shock without another source of hemorrhage.
+Bilateral hip pain that may radiate into the groin - e.
+Traumatic hemorrhagic shock without another source of hemorrhage

 - 1. Do not utilize the SAM Pelvic Sling II if anatomical landmarks are absent. - 2.
-The use of the SAM® Pelvic Sling II is not recommended in children; therefore, it should not be used in patients < 13 years of age.
+The use of the SAM[®] Pelvic Sling II is not recommended in children; therefore, it should not be used in patients < 13 years of age.

-- 1. Remove objects from patient's pockets and clothing prior to application. - 2.
+- Remove objects from patient's pockets and clothing prior to application. - 2.
 Monitor the patient's skin for pressure injury while in use. - 3.
 Device is single use only.

-- 1. The SAM® Pelvic Sling II should be applied by a minimum of 2 trained personnel. - 2.
+- 6. The SAM® Pelvic Sling II should be applied by a minimum of 2 trained personnel. - 7.
 Gather equipment and supplies, as needed.
-Anticipate need for complete spinal immobilization. - 3.
-Assess pelvic area, distal circulation, sensation, and motor function of lower extremities. - 4.
+Anticipate need for complete spinal immobilization. - 8.
+Assess pelvic area, distal circulation, sensation, and motor function of lower extremities. - 9.
 Remove objects from patient's pockets or pelvic area.
 In male patients, make certain genitalia are elevated out of groin area.

-5. Place SAM Pelvic Sling II black side up beneath patient at level of trochanters (hips).
+10. Place SAM Pelvic Sling II black side up beneath patient at level of trochanters (hips).

-6. Place BLACK STRAP through buckle and pull completely through.
+11. Place BLACK STRAP through buckle and pull completely through.

-7. Hold ORANGE STRAP and pull BLACK STRAP in opposite direction until you hear and feel the buckle click.
-Maintain tension and immediately press BLACK STRAP onto surface of SAM® Pelvic Sling to secure.
+12. Hold ORANGE STRAP and pull BLACK STRAP in opposite direction until you hear and feel the buckle click.
+Maintain tension and immediately press BLACK STRAP onto surface of SAM[®] Pelvic Sling to secure.

 - a.
 NOTE: Do not be concerned if you hear a second "click" after SAM Pelvic Sling II is secured.
-The Velcro® attachment secures the Sling in place at the correct force, regardless of buckle engagement. - 8.
-Reassesses distal circulation, sensation, and motor function after splint application. - 9.
+The Velcro[®] attachment secures the Sling in place at the correct force, regardless of buckle engagement. - 13.
+Reassesses distal circulation, sensation, and motor function after splint application. - 14.
 Anticipate need for additional pharmacologic pain relief.